zkMIPS/zkm-project-template/README.md

 > 3. If the environmental variable `PROOF_RESULTS_PATH` is not set, the proof results file will be saved in zkm-project-template/contracts/{src, verifier}; if the environmental variable `PROOF_RESULTS_PATH` is set, after the proof is completed, the proof results file needs to be copied from from 'PROOF_RESULTS_PATH'/{src, verifier} to the corresponding zkm-project-template/contracts/{src, verifier}.

 > 4. The environment variable `VERIFYING_KEY_PATH` specifies the location of the verification key (vk).
-When the host is executed for the first time, it will generate both the public key (pk) and the verification key (vk) and store them at the path indicated by `VERIFYING_KEY_PATH`.
+When the host is executed for the first time, it will generate both the proof key (pk) and the verification key (vk) and store them at the path indicated by `VERIFYING_KEY_PATH`.

 > [!WARNING]
 >  The environmental variable `SEG_SIZE` in the run-xxx_proving.sh affects the final proof generation.